 Totaling over 200 square miles (322 kms) in southwestern Utah, Zion National Park is a veritable playground for outdoor enthusiasts, offering world-class hiking, rock climbing, and camping opportunities.
 It’s the park’s signature canyon, however, that sets it apart from most other landscapes in the American West.

 Zion Canyon runs for around 15 breathtaking miles (24.1 kms), carving a chasmic, picturesque gash through red sandstone.
-As my video shows, it’s the striking visuals of the canyon that makes Zion so special: A hike like the one I took along the West Rim Trail is unforgettable primarily because of the views.
-Add in the park’s other natural features like slot canyons, and you begin to understand why millions flock to Zion every year after flying into the nearby cities of Las Vegas (~2 hours away) and Salt Lake City (3 1/2 hours away).
+As my above video of the West Rim Trail shows, it’s the canyon’s striking visuals that make Zion so special.
+Factoring in the park’s other natural features like slot canyons, it’s no surprise that millions flock to Zion every year after flying into the nearby cities of Las Vegas, NV, (~2 hours away) and Salt Lake City (3 1/2 hours away).

-– Click to view my high-resolution photo collection of images from Zion National Park.
+– Click to view my high-resolution photo collection from Zion National Park.

 – Click to read my short story “Spirit in the Sky” about a life-changing encounter with a hawk in the forests of North Alabama.

-– Click to view my high-resolution photo collection of images from Yosemite National Park.
+– Click to view my high-resolution photo collection of images from Grand Canyon National Park.